daywid/daywid/README.md

 Hello, I'm Daywid!
 I'm a novice software developer from Brazil.
-My favorite programming languages are Java and Python.
+My favorite programming languages are Java and Python!

 About me

 🎓 I'm currently studying programming and web development.

-💻 I like to work with Java and Python, but I'm always open to learning new languages.
+💻  My favorite programming languages are Java and Python, but I'm always seeking to learn new languages.

 📚 I'm always looking to learn new things and stay up to date with new technologies.